nostack-dev/minitemplate/README.md

 # ✍️ MiniTemplate - Simple Template Engine

 This guide will walk you through setting up a MiniTemplate project, converting components, adding templates, and finally generating a static `index.html` file.
-We will break the setup into two parts, with a focus on ease of use and integration.
+The setup is divided into several parts to ease integration and usage.

 ## Directory Structure Overview